 - Presenting your research allows you to share your findings with other students, faculty and community members.

-- Presenting at a conference is an important part of your professional development as well as providing you with valuable feedback on your work.
+- Conference participation is an important part of your professional development and provides you with valuable feedback on your work.

 - The Student Academic Conference (SAC) allows you to present what you are passionate about as well as help you deepen your understanding of your research.

-- SAC is a great place to network with your peers and professionals in your field of interest.
+- It’s a great place to network with your peers and professionals in your field of interest.